Sometimes when I use drag and drop to organize emails they are being moved and at other times they are being copied.

 Right button drag & drop menu.

-Note: When dropping an item via the right mouse button on a different type of folder, you’ll get additional option.
+Note: When dropping an item via the right mouse button on a different type of folder, you’ll get additional options.
 For instance, when dropping an email on the Calendar folder, you’ll get the option to copy the message as an appointment with the text of the message in the body of the appointment, to copy as an appointment with a shortcut to the message in the mail folder, or to copy/move as an appointment with the original mail as an attachment.

 Copy and move via folder selection dialog